srl-labs/wsl-containerlab/README.md

 ## Manual steps

-1. From inside a WSL distro Build the container
+1. From inside a WSL distro Build the container:

 ```bash
  docker build . --tag ghcr.io/kaelemc/clab-wsl-debian
 ```

-2. Run it and export the filesystem to a `.wsl.` file
+2. Run it and export the filesystem to a `.wsl.` file:

 ```bash
 docker run -t --name wsl_export ghcr.io/kaelemc/clab-wsl-debian ls /